 The correct dosage is a very important factor in antibiotic effectiveness.
-So, never measure the dosage using spoons (in the case of syrups) and remember repetition time of the medication.
+So, never measure the dosage using spoons (in the case of syrups) and remember the repetition time of the medication.

 7. Discuss Drug Allergy Running In The Family.

-If you, your baby or any member of your family have any kind of drug allergy then discuss it with your doctor.
-The Allergic reaction can produce rashes, itching or difficulty in breathing in severe cases.
+If you, your baby, or any member of your family have any kind of drug allergy then discuss it with your doctor.
+The allergic reaction can produce rashes, itching, or difficulty in breathing in severe cases.
 Some of them can be fatal.
 Tell him if your baby is taking antibiotics or any medication over a very long period.
 It will help him in prescribing the most appropriate medication.

 9. Do Not Pressurize Him.

 Many parents have a habit of pressurizing their doctor to write antibiotics in the prescription for their baby.
 This may be because they think that antibiotics can cure every disease.
-But, this not true.
+But, this is not true.
 Antibiotics work only against infections caused by bacteria.
 They do not work with viral infections, such as colds, flu, and most sore throats.
 Moreover, many of them don’t know that 80% of baby infections are viral which do not need antibiotics.

 10. Ask Doctor About Dosage Time.

 Some medicines are taken before meals and some are taken after meals.
 So, always ask your doctor each and every detail before leaving the clinic.